President Alderman Michael Everard CBE BA DSc

 “We got a short shot on TV”

-We had a block allocation of seats near St Pauls with many members enjoying the Show and then a Thai style Buffet at Singapura, nearby.
+The Club had a block allocation of seats near St Pauls with many members enjoying the Show and then a Thai Style Buffet at Singapura, nearby

 Presentation to the Lord Mayor and Breakfast – 11th November